Astrid Yunadi

 Astrid Ellena Indriana Yunadi (born 8 June 1990), better known simply as Astrid Ellena, is an Indonesian model and beauty pageant titleholder who won Miss Indonesia 2011.
 She was raised in Surabaya, Indonesia and Gaithersburg, Maryland, United States.

+Early life

-She is also an accomplished piano player, and her school years in the United States brought her opportunities to perform live in a few places, including the US State Department.
-She is an international relations student at Pelita Harapan University.
+Born in Surabaya, Ellen spent her childhood in East Java.
+An accomplished piano player, and her school years in the United States brought her opportunities to perform live in a few places, including the US State Department.
+She waa an international relations student at Pelita Harapan University.
 She won several beauty pageants before winning Miss Indonesia in 2011, including Miss Pelita Harapan University.
 Yunadi was previously educated at Quince Orchard High School in Maryland, United States, graduating as a distinguished honor student.

 Yunadi speaks Indonesian fluently, along with some Spanish, Mandarin, and English.
-She wants to be a diplomat in order to promote Indonesian culture to the world.
+She dreamed to be a diplomat in order to promote Indonesian culture to the world.